Introduction to Layers in Illustrator

 Change the Display of the Layers Panel

 It is upon you to decide how you want to showcase your layers panel.
-You can either make it simple or complex depending on your needs.
+You can either make it simple or complex, depending on your needs.
 As a standard, all the items will be housed under the parent layer.
-Using the layers panel you can further customize the look, color, and other properties like the lock, hide and so on.
+Using the layers panel, you can further customize the look, color, and other properties like the lock, hide, etc.

 Step 1: From the layers panel menu, select Panel Options.